 They returned to the wall, systematically cutting furrows, both vertical and horizontal, creating at last a sizable depression in the first two layers of Sheetrock—some 18 by 20 inches in size.
 ‘We didn’t know what was going on [in the building], but we knew time was running out,” Demczur said.
 They kicked and kicked again, breaking through the triple layer of Sheetrock only to find. . .still more Sheetrock.
 Mercifully, it was a single layer, three-quarters of an inch thick.
 Easily punched through.
 Finally, they pushed against a tile wall and found themselves underneath a sink in a men’s room.

 The six men escaped the building.
 It took them 90 minutes from the moment the elevator cab had halted in the shaft, but they reached safety only minutes before the tower collapsed—the second tower to do so.
 The tool that saved their lives, the Squeegee handle, joined the collections of the National Museum of American History in 2002 when Congress designated the museum as the official repository for materials honoring the victims of the September 11 attacks, when 2,996 were killed at the World Trade Center in New York City, the Pentagon in Virginia and aboard Flight 93 when it crashed in a field outside Shanksville, Pennsylvania.

-This week, the museum announced that the Squeegee handle along with 26 other artifacts from the museum’s collections are on view at the National September 11 Memorial and Museum.
+In 2014, the museum announced that the Squeegee handle along with 26 other artifacts from the museum’s collections would go on view at the National September 11 Memorial and Museum.
 Director John Gray noted that the 14 items from the World Trade Center, the eight from the Pentagon and the five from Shanksville, Pennsylvania, "tell the story in ways that words cannot."